Dark-Vador22/RoLandManipulator/README.md

 ```

 ### Trajectory generation
-Trajectories can be created with the functions below.
 The optimization is performed in the _joint space_, which implies the actuation torques are obtained through a mapping.
 Optionally the optimization can be carried out directly in the _actuation space_.
 Both options are explained below.
 ```jl
 # initial and final configuration
 x0 = [0.17; -1.22; -0.7; 0; zeros(4)]